Стратегии на образователната и научната политика

 Introduction

 The information economy, as part of the knowledge economy, is developing rapidly.
-It is related to the impact of digital and telecommunications and the achievement of economic eciency from the use of information and communication technologies (ICT).
+It is related to the impact of digital and telecommunications and the achievement of economic efficiency from the use of information and communication technologies (ICT).
 In recent decades, we have witnessed accelerated technological progress leading to a societal transformation of socio-technical and economic relations.
 Society 4.0, or the so-called Information Society, is being formed, where the main resource and source of growth is information.
 Information is identified as a path of creating public, national wealth, which emphasizes its role in the information economy.

 The concept of the information economy has evolved over the years, adapting to technological advances, the emerging capabilities of machines to automate a range of cognitive-human tasks, and changing social and economic conditions.
 Technological innovations that have emerged globally, from the advent of the Internet and mobile technologies to the development of artificial intelligence, blockchain and cyber-physical systems, have led to significant changes in economic structure and practices (Harmash, Hubarieva, Harmash, Trushkina 2024; Cézanne & Saglietto 2020; Trushkina 2019).
 Hence, as a consequence, we are witnessing a shift in how business is conducted, including creating new business models and a redefinition of the relationships between market participants.
 With rapidly developing information and communication technologies, the world is entering a new era of industrial development characterized by integrating human and technological resources in innovative and synergistic forms.
 We are witnessing the emergence of Industry 5.0, based on the interaction between man and machine, and the so-called Society 5.0 (“Super intelligent society” (Huang, Wang, Li, Zheng, Mourtzis, Wang 2022).
-They represent the next steps after the information economy, aimed at creating more intelligent and sustainable systems that meet the needs of modern societies, focusing on man and his collaboration with machines to achieve higher eciency and productivity, but at the same time, sustainability and environmental friendliness.
+They represent the next steps after the information economy, aimed at creating more intelligent and sustainable systems that meet the needs of modern societies, focusing on man and his collaboration with machines to achieve higher efficiency and productivity, but at the same time, sustainability and environmental friendliness.

 The purpose of the article is to trace the evolutionary trajectory of the information economy concept, outline its development through various stages, and summarize opportunities and challenges related to the transition from the information economy to Industry 5.0 and Society 5.0.